The Night Ministry transforming lives of Chicago's homeless by bringing services directly to them

 The Night Ministry's work doesn't end on the street.
 Their emergency overnight shelter is where homeless young people, between the ages of 18 and 24, can come to stay, no questions asked.
 There are 21 beds in the shelter.
 Every single one of them is filled each night, and clients call also receive any service that they need.

-The organization was the winner in the social services category for the Make it Better Foundation Philanthropy Awards in 2021.
+The organization was recognized by the Make It Better Foundation for their work -- winning in the social services category for the foundation's Philanthropy Awards in 2021.
 The foundation is dedicated to amplifying the work of non-profits in Chicago.

 "If somebody comes to us, what brought you here is not as important as what their future can hold," Hamann said.